-- 221 A legal agreement is required to secure infrastructure for Bertha Park.
-The following heads of terms are suggested and require further discussions between the parties:-
+- 216 A legal agreement is required to secure infrastructure for Bertha Park.
+The following heads of terms are still being discussed between the parties associated with the earlier in-principle application.
+They are still of relevance to this detailed application:-

 - A Delivery Plan.

 - Servicing of Secondary School land.

 - Delivery of Primary School(s).

 - Transport and Transport Infrastructure.

 - Delivery of Park and Ride site.

 - Delivery of Public Transport.

 - Delivery of Serviced Employment Land.

 - Delivery of Affordable Housing.

 - Delivery of Open Space, paths and associated maintenance.

 - Delivery of Community Facilities and Healthcare.

 - Contribution towards a Community Fund.

 - Minerals.